Our Projects

 In 2021, we conducted storytelling and videography training for the “Changing Norms One Step at a Time” video competition.
 The training aimed to engage young people in Nepal, through a video competition, in its efforts towards changing the discriminatory social norms that are barriers to achieving gender equality in Nepal.

-The selected participants, Bhawana Bogati, Radhika Pariyar, Safal Lama Samjhana Nepali, and Zion Magar developed and conceptualized story pitches into a film format, learned to express ideas through documentary film, explored theoretical aspects, engaged in guest sessions and understand how voices can be raised using films as their medium.
+The selected participants, Bhawana Bogati, Radhika Pariyar, Safal Lama, Samjhana Nepali, and Zion Magar developed and conceptualized story pitches into a film format, learned to express ideas through documentary film, explored theoretical aspects, engaged in guest sessions and understand how voices can be raised using films as their medium.
+Pranav Narayan Manandhar mentored them through a series of rigorous online workshops during the pandemic.
+Click here for the films that were produced through these workshops.
+All footages were taken from their mobile phones.